-Generally speaking, interest paid by a Spanish borrower under a loan to a domestic lender (other than a financial institution) is subject to withholding tax at 19%.
-Likewise, interest income paid to a non-EU tax resident is subject to withholding tax at 19%, unless a lower rate applies under a tax treaty (treaty rates ranging between 5% and 15%).
-Interest payments to EU residents or EU permanent establishments (other than those residing in tax-haven jurisdictions) are not subject to withholding tax (irrespective of whether payments are made to a financial institution or a regular company).
+Generally speaking, interest paid by a Spanish borrower under a loan to a domestic lender (other than a financial institution) is subject to withholding tax at a 19% rate.
+Likewise, interest income paid to a non-EU tax resident is subject to withholding tax at a 19% rate, unless a lower rate applies under a tax treaty (treaty rates ranging between 5% and 15%).
+Interest payments to EU residents or EU permanent establishments (other than those residing in taxhaven jurisdictions) are not subject to withholding tax (irrespective of whether payments are made to a financial institution or a regular company).